JTC191/food-delivery-app/README.md

 ---

 ## Contact
-This project was completed as a group assignment for IFN582 (Web Computing) at QUT by Joshua Cox and Alek Karoli.
+This project was completed as a group assignment for IFN582 at QUT by Joshua Cox and Alek Karoli.

 Joshua Cox
 - Built the entire front-end interface using HTML and CSS